JochenFM/Milestone_2/README.md

 All of these issues except the music issue, were resolved by moving the _script src="assets/js/script.js" async></script_ from the header of the HTML pages to below the footer inside the body tag.

-In MS Explorer, game would not even start and all cards were aligned in one single row.

 In the coding process, I encountered a number of minor bugs such as absent